wilsonliaows/docs/developing-connectors/sdk/data-format/xml-format.md

 .headers("Content-type": "x-intacct-xml-request")
 ```

-Finally, we use the `format_xml` method (since we require both request and response in XML) and pass it the root element name as an argument, `request` in this case.
+Finally, we use the `format_xml` method (since we require both request and response in XML) and pass it the root element name as an argument, `<request>`)
 ```ruby
 .format_xml("request")
 ```

+## Handling XML from response

-Now, the response will be in this form:
+Now, the response from the same request will be in this form:
 ```xml
 <response>
   <control>